appcelerator-developer-relations/appc-sample-rss/README.md

 	* [Conditional Code](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_XML_Markup-section-35621528_AlloyXMLMarkup-ConditionalCode)

 ## Require
 To keep our code [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) we create a seperate [master](app/views/master.xml) controller for the list.
-As you can see we require this controller in all four different navigation patterns in [app/views/index.xml](app/views/index.xml).
+As you can see, we require this controller in all four different navigation patterns in [app/views/index.xml](app/views/index.xml).

 * Guide: [Require Element](http://docs.appcelerator.com/platform/latest/#!/guide/Alloy_XML_Markup-section-35621528_AlloyXMLMarkup-RequireElement)

 ## Navigation Patterns
 The app uses the following navigation patterns:

 * [`NavigationWindow`](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS.NavigationWindow) for iPhone and the similar [`NavigationGroup`](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.MobileWeb.NavigationGroup) for MobileWeb.
 The classic example of this pattern is the *Settings App* on iOS.
 It stacks multiple windows, showing the title of the current window in a navigation bar that also has a *Back* button to pop back to the previous one.
-Ideal for hierarchies of 2 or more levels like our *master > detail*.
+Ideal for hierarchies of two or more levels like our *master > detail*.
 * [`SplitWindow`](http://docs.appcelerator.com/platform/latest/#!/api/Titanium.UI.iOS.SplitWindow) for iPad is a pattern you will know from the *Mail App* on iOS.
 It displays two windows, one narrow and the other wide.
 Ideal for a single level *master > detail* app on bigger screens.
-* And then finally for Android we simply open windows on top of each other without managing much about them.
-And for Android this work just great because it has hardware buttons for navigation back as well as an [Action Bar](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Action_Bar) that we can set to display a back button.
+* And then finally, for Android we simply open windows on top of each other without managing much about them.
+And for Android this works just great because it has hardware buttons for navigation back as well as an [Action Bar](http://docs.appcelerator.com/platform/latest/#!/guide/Android_Action_Bar) that we can set to display a back button.

 ## ListView vs TableView
 In [app/views/master.xml](https://github.com/appcelerator-developer-relations/Sample.RSS/blob/alloy/app/views/master.xml) you can see we use a ListView for iOS and Android and a TableView for MobileWeb, which does support ListViews.